pzykotik/TumbleWeed-Discord-Clone/README.md

 Since searches are complex, I didn't provide a URL version of unfollow for it.
 However, you may use `tw!twitter list` to see a list of searches active in this channel with numerical indexes provided, then you may unfollow by using those.

-## Invite to your server ##

-You can use [this link](https://discordapp.com/oauth2/authorize?client_id=306492836461936640&scope=bot&permissions=335547392) to invite it.

-It will try to create custom roles for permissions.
-If denied, then it will go off of user permissions:

-* TumbleWeed Administrator: Guild owner or Administrator permission
-* TumbleWeed Content Provider: Embed Links and Manage Messages

-However, if you want a custom avatar or want to avoid rate limiting (on the social media sites) you'll need to run your own.

 ## How to run your own ##

 Prerequesites: